CESNET/eInfra-docs/docs.it4i/general/capacity-computing.md

 Before HyperQueue can execute your jobs, it needs to have access to some computational resources.
 You can provide these by starting HyperQueue *workers* which connect to the server and execute your jobs.
-The workers should run on computing nodes, so you can start them using PBS.
+The workers should run on computing nodes, therefore they should be started inside PBS jobs.

-* Start a worker on a single PBS node:
+There are two ways of providing computational resources.

+* **Allocate PBS jobs automatically**

+    HyperQueue can automatically submit PBS jobs with workers on your behalf.
+This system is called [automatic allocation][c].
+After the server is started, you can add a new automatic allocation queue using the `hq alloc add` command:

     ```console
-    $ qsub <qsub-params> -- /bin/bash -l -c "$(which hq) worker start --idle-timeout 0sec"
+    $ hq alloc add pbs -- -qqprod -AAccount1
     ```

-In an upcoming version, HyperQueue will be able to automatically submit PBS jobs with workers on your behalf.
+    After you run this command, HQ will automatically start submitting PBS jobs on your behalf once some HQ jobs are submitted.

+* **Manually start PBS jobs with HQ workers**

+    With the following command, you can submit a PBS job that will start a single HQ worker which will connect to a running HQ server.

+    ```console
+    $ qsub <qsub-params> -- /bin/bash -l -c "$(which hq) worker start"
+    ```

 !!! tip
-    For debugging purposes, you can also start the worker, e.g. on a login node, simply by running `$ hq worker start`.
-Do not use such worker for any long-running computations.
+    For debugging purposes, you can also start the worker e.g. on a login node, simply by running `$ hq worker start`.
+Do not use such worker for any long-running computations though.

 ### Architecture